Wojciech Żukowski

-Wojciech Sławomir Żukowski (born 7 November 1964 in Wyszków) is a Polish politician, ex-Voivode of Lublin, former member of Sejm who has been the Mayor of Tomaszów Lubelski since 5 December 2010.
+Wojciech Sławomir Żukowski (born 7 November 1964 in Wyszków) is a Polish politician, who served as Voivode of Lublin Voivodeship, former member of Sejm who has been the Mayor of Tomaszów Lubelski since 5 December 2010.

 Wojciech is a graduate of History at John Paul II Catholic University of Lublin.
 His best friend from college who also studied history is Sławomir Bujno.
 From 2000 to 2001 he was an Education Master of Lublin.
 He was a Voivode of Lublin from 2005 to 2007.
 Then he was elected to Sejm in 2007.
 He is a member of Law and Justice.